Where to Purchase

 "Scott Hahn's commentary on Romans is lucid, penetrating, theologically alert, and a joy to read.
 It will be of interest to both scholar and nonscholar alike.
 His status as one of the most prominent Catholic converts from Protestantism makes his treatment of this great Pauline text, which was of such significance to Luther and the other Reformers, of particular interest."

-Robert Barron, Auxiliary Bishop of Los Angeles
+Most Reverent Robert Barron, Bishop of Winona-Rochester, Minnesota

 "Scott Hahn has written an informative, elegant, and learned commentary on Romans.
 The exegesis is crisp, the explanations are clear, and the judgments are consistently sensible.
 One of the best commentaries available on Romans from within the Catholic tradition.
 A treat to read and a treasure to hold."